Bliss-Bass/Documentation/setup_and_configuration/booting-into-generic-builds.md

 ##### Initial Setup

 Go through the builds SetupWizard and connect to a network.
 Then once complete, the Garlic-Launcher should load.
+Launch the Player from Garlic-Launcher and grant the permissions it requests.
 Swipe down and hit the power button or use ctrl-alt-del to reboot the device now.

 ##### SMIL Control setup

 (You will need to have created an account on https://admin.smil-control.com and be logged in)

-After thje device reboots, you should see a SMIL Control screen with a code on it.
+After the device reboots, you should see a SMIL Control screen with a code on it.

 Access the https://admin.smil-control.com website and going to Player > Transfer, and enter the code from the device in there.
 Once registered, your device will show on the Players default screen.
 You can then setup a playlist and other options from the SMIL Control web UI.